syscrsh/scripts/README.md

 - if you want to delete data from multiple clients and servers, you would need to do the following

     - delete the unwanted data from one client

     - use the '-d' option to remove the data from the servers

     - then either manually remove the data from the other clients (preventing a renewed upload)

     - or completely delete the data on the other clients (so a new sync will pull down the new data)

+    - this applies only to multi-client setups, for a single client just use the '-d' option

 [status2.sh](status2.sh)